People slip and fall all the time. Sometimes, it’s their own fault. Other times, it’s due to another party’s negligence.

 If you slip and fall on government property, you can still sue, but there are a few important rules you have to remember.

-The Government has to be negligent.
 Just because you fall on government property doesn’t mean that the government is automatically liable for your injuries.
 The government or a government employee has to actually be negligent and that negligence must have caused your accident.

 And in order to prove the government was negligent, you will have to show that the government knew or should reasonably have known about the hazardous condition.

-There are time limits for government claims.
 If you’re filing a personal injury claim, you typically have four years from the date of an accident to file a lawsuit in Florida’s civil courts.
 If you don’t file within that time period, your case most likely won’t get heard.

 With government claims, however, you have a shorter time limit.
 Injury claims against a city, county, or the Florida state government must be filed within three years of the accident.

-There are specific rules for government claims.
 On top of the shorter time limit to file, there are also special rules you need to follow.
 You will have to send a Notice of Claim with the correct government entity.
 This Notice of Claim has to contain specific information that generally includes:

 Once you have prepared the Notice of Claim, you won’t file it with the court.
 Instead, it must be mailed to each government employee or entity as well as to a single government agency that receives all Notice of Claim forms.
 In Florida, every Notice of Claim must be mailed to the Florida Department of Financial Services.